jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/humanoid/Half-Elf.md

 Temperature: any
 Organization: solitary, pair, or gang (3-5)
 Treasure: NPC gear (chainmail, longsword, shortbow)
-Description: Half-elves stand taller than humans but shorter than elves.
-They inherit the lean build and comely features of their elven lineage, but their skin color is dictated by their human side.
-While half-elves retain the pointed ears of elves, theirs are more rounded and less pronounced.
-A half-elf's human-like eyes tend to range a spectrum of exotic colors running from amber or violet to emerald green and deep blue.
 Race: Half-elf
 Class: fighter 1
 MR: